libp2p/specs/4-architecture.md

 4 Architecture
 ==============

-`libp2p` was designed around the Unix Philosophy, creating smaller components, easier to understand and to test.
-These components should also be able to be swapped in order to accomodate different technologies or scenarios and also make it that it is upgradable over time.
+`libp2p` was designed around the Unix Philosophy of creating small components that are easy to understand and test.
+These components should also be able to be swapped in order to accomodate different technologies or scenarios and also make it feasible to upgrade them over time.

 Although different peers can support different protocols depending on their capabilities, any peer can act as a dialer and/or a listener for connections from other peers, connections that once established can be reused from both ends, removing the distinction between clients and servers.

-`libp2p` interface acts as a thin veneer to a multitude of subsystems that are required in order for peers to be able to communicate.
+The `libp2p` interface acts as a thin veneer over a multitude of subsystems that are required in order for peers to be able to communicate.
 These subsystems are allowed to be built on top of other subsystems as long as they respect the standardized interface.
 The main areas where these subsystems fit are:

-- Peer Routing - Mechanism to find a peer in a network.
+- Peer Routing - Mechanism to decide which peers to use for routing particular messages.
 This routing can be done recursively, iteratively or even in a broadcast/multicast mode.
-- Swarm - Handles everything that touches the 'opening a stream' part of `libp2p`, from protocol muxing, stream muxing, NAT traversal and connection relaying, while being multitransport.
+- Swarm - Handles everything that touches the 'opening a stream' part of `libp2p`, from protocol muxing, stream muxing, NAT traversal and connection relaying, while being multi-transport.
 - Distributed Record Store - A system to store and distribute records.
 Records are small entries used by other systems for signaling, establishing links, announcing peers or content, and so on.
 They have a similar role to DNS in the broader Internet.
 - Discovery - Finding or identifying other peers in the network.